DC School and Community Initiatives

 - MyTix Community Groups

-Additional support is provided by Mr. and Mrs. Carter Cafritz, Exelon Foundation, Harman Family Foundation, The Hearst Foundations, The J. Willard and Alice S. Marriott Foundation, The Morningstar Foundation, The Morris and Gwendolyn Cafritz Foundation, Prince Charitable Trusts, Dr. Deborah Rose and Dr. Jan A. J. Stolwijk, the Embassy of the United Arab Emirates, the U.S. Department of Education, and Wells Fargo.
+Additional support is provided by Mr. and Mrs. Carter Cafritz, Exelon Foundation, Harman Family Foundation, The J. Willard and Alice S. Marriott Foundation, The Kiplinger Foundation, The Morningstar Foundation, The Morris and Gwendolyn Cafritz Foundation, Prince Charitable Trusts, Dr. Deborah Rose and Dr. Jan A. J. Stolwijk, the Embassy of the United Arab Emirates, the U.S. Department of Education, and Wells Fargo.

 Kennedy Center education and related artistic programming is made possible through the generosity of the National Committee for the Performing Arts and the President's Advisory Committee on the Arts.